singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 1. Medium-term: enable Offer Networks as an alternative to token-based exchange on SingularityNET….
 Or rather, as a superclass of token-based exchange, since one type of offer that can be made is “to pay to X a certain number N of tokens of type T”;
 2. Implementation-wise / medium term: formulate offers and demands in a predicate-logic type format, compilable into executable smart contract form;
 3. Continuous: Integration with SingularityNET prototype (Python, Solidity, Ethereum, etc.);
-4. Short term: find an actual AI task to simulate for PR, communication purposes, conceptual coherence, etc -- for booting a fast prototyping process (see Use Cases).
+4. Short term: find an actual AI task to simulate for communication purposes, conceptual coherence, etc -- for booting a fast prototyping process (see [Practical use cases]).
 5. Long-term: build an economic exchange network that would perform ‘better’ than purely monetary based exchanges (better in terms of global value created, customer satisfaction, etc.);
 6. Continuous: build and perform a fast prototyping / modelling / experimenting pipeline that feeds back to the conceptual development (related to 4);
 7. Short-term: design the architecture which allows to combine:
 	1. rich/expensive small-scale experiments, which let us explore and understand in-depth application implementation strategies, but aren't actually more efficient than centralized approaches at the scale on which they're being run
 	1. more simplistic scalable simulations, aimed at demonstrating/exploring the efficiency advantage achievable via decentralized methods at large scale

 ### Phases